 The microwave’s lights disappear with a ding at the same time her phone rings.
 She goes back to the sofa and looks at her phone.

 She frowns.
 She feels bad that she can’t go with Erika tomorrow to shop, but with so much clothes piling up, doing her laundry is her top priority.
 She types out a short reply and gets the pizza from the microwave.
 She places it on the table beside her mug and sits down, placing a pen next to her notebook.
 She takes a bite out of her pizza and stares outside the window.

 She thinks about Lucas and his smile, his freckled cheeks and his messy hair.
 She wants to run her fingers through his hair because it’s so soft.
 She wants to hug him.
 But the thought of him makes her heart squeeze, in a bad way.
 She closes her eyes and takes in a deep breath.

 She’ll think about this tomorrow, she decides.
 Tomorrow.
 It’s final.

 Her eyes flutter open and she finds herself staring at her coffee.
 She picks up her mug and takes a sip, the hot liquid burning her tongue and throat, but she doesn’t mind.
 She puts it back down on the table and picks up her pen.
 She flips it between her fingers, reading the questions written on her notebook over and over.
 She knows how to answer this, knows what to do, just feels very lazy.

 With a reluctant sigh, she takes another sip of coffee and begins doing her homework.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, annequinoxWrite a Review